 Step 2 – Analyse strategic options

 Once classified, it is unlikely too many unicorns will be uncovered (unless you’re in a very fortunate industry).
-For most of us, any opportunity that is both easy chase which also returns huge rewards, is likely to be heavily contested under normal circumstances.
+For most of us, any opportunity that is both easy to chase but also returns huge rewards is likely to be heavily contested in the market.

 However, these are not normal circumstances and when they arise under stressed conditions such as now, any normally vigilant competitors may be so focused on dealing with their COVID response or internal problems, that with sufficient strategic focus you can go after the opportunity with enough speed and agility to capture a new market.